 It’s a tale almost as old as time itself: a motion design showreel that contains excellent work, beautifully presented and edited together… but is let down by a spelling mistake in the title or credits.

-Typos just look sloppy, and no one wants to hire a sloppy person, particularly for a job that requires attention to detail.
+Typos look sloppy, and no one wants to hire a careless person, particularly for a job that requires attention to detail.
 So check, check, and check again - and get others to do so as well.
 It’s well worth the extra time you spend to make sure you get it right.

 To learn more about how to become a motion designer, visit Created today and learn about their industry-led motion design course.